-Kisha Bashkiharatee, Student Counselor PhD, Family Studies, Loma Linda University, in progress M.S., Clinical/School Counseling, Loma Linda University B.A., Psychology, Nicholls State University Professional Clinical Counselor Intern #1762 given Kisha the opportunity to continue combining her work with her love for the creative arts.
+Kisha Bashkiharatee, Student Counselor

+Ph.D., Family Studies, Loma Linda University, in progress

+M.S., Clinical/School Counseling, Loma Linda University B.A., Psychology, Nicholls State University Professional Clinical Counselor Intern #1762

 Kisha moved to California from a small town in Louisiana to continue her education and follow her passion and help others.
 After attaining her degree, she worked in a variety of settings, including mental health clinics, foster agencies, and shelters using both therapeutic techniques and the arts to bring wholeness to others.
-The opportunity to work at with the Young Americans has
+The opportunity to work at with the Young Americans has given Kisha the opportunity to continue combining her work with her love for the creative arts.